kelleyma49/powerBIModelViewer/README.md

 ![](demo.gif)

+You can view a live example by following this [link](https://kelleyma49.github.io/powerBIModelViewer/).

 ## Features
 The current version of this custom visualization displays a single model based on the bound input.
 Camera and shadow formatting options are tunable in the 'Format' tab.